 Dr. Scully received her MS, specializing in forensic science research with a concentration on fiber evidence and a PhD with a research focus on developmental biology from The George Washington University.
 She has authored many research articles along with the book: Discovering Biology in the Lab: An Introductory Laboratory Manual as well as Why We Eat Food.
 Dr. Scully works with many different DMV area community partners on topics ranging from nutrition to invasive species.
 Her service and instructional work has resulted in being award the university-wide Faculty Engagement Award 2016 from the Honey W. Nashman Center for Civic Engagement and Public Service and this year is receiving the Morton Bender Teaching Award.

-Maureen Cohen Harrington is Special Projects Manager at Fair Start Movement.
+Maureen Cohen Harrington is Special Projects Manager at Having Kids.
 In 2017, she organized and moderated the first-ever panel about human overpopulation to be held at the Animal Rights National Conference, the world’s largest and longest-running animal rights gathering.
 She is vice president of the Congressional Vegetarian Staff Association, member of the Committee of 100 on the Federal City, on the board of Washington Area Lawyers for the Arts, and vice president of Washington Area Roadskaters.
 In her day job, she is Senior Counsel at the Library of Congress Office of the General Counsel.
 She shares a home with two feline Louisiana flood refugees.